sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 This creates guided progression rather than locked progression.

 Review difficult words must only be recommended when current difficult words exist and are relevant to the learner’s current Welsh style.

+`recapDue` words do not count as current difficult words for recommendation purposes.
+They may be injected quietly into normal sessions, but they must not cause Review difficult words / Revisit a few words to remain visible.

 If all currently difficult words belong only to dialect variants that no longer match the active Welsh style, fall back to normal progression recommendations instead of continuing to suggest irrelevant review.